Building partnerships with China for over 150 years.

 Victorian Government support

-Global Victoria continues to support Victorian businesses ready to enter the Chinese market through an established network of five Victorian Government Trade and Investment (VGTI) offices in Shanghai, Beijing, Chengdu, Nanjing and Hong Kong.
-Our VGTIs can assist in connecting your business to distributors and other partners.
+Global Victoria continues to support Victorian businesses ready to enter the Chinese market through an established network of five Victorian Government Trade and Investment (VGTI) offices in Chengdu, Shanghai, Beijing, Nanjing and Hong Kong.

 Previous Regional Insights